AlexxNB/derver/README.md

-# tinds
+# Derver

-Tiny Development Server for serving your web-application.
+Tiny Development Server for your web-applications with livereload and watchers

 ## Features

+* very tiny (~5kb)
 * http-server
-* livereload by files-watching or command
+* livereload
 * SPA-mode
+* watching dirs and files
+* watch callback